showyourwork/showyourwork/docs/custom.rst

         shell:
             "cd src/figures && python custom_script.py"

-This can be used to execute arbitrary commands for generating figures, such as producing a figure via a language other than Python, or producing a figure from a Jupyter notebook.
-Note that in both cases, ``showyourwork`` expects that the first file listed under ``input`` is the main script associated with the figure, and this is what the link in the figure caption will point to on GitHub.
+This snippet accomplishes the same as the previous example, but custom rules can be used to execute arbitrary commands for generating figures, such as producing a figure via a language other than Python, or producing a figure from a Jupyter notebook.
+Note that in both cases, ``showyourwork`` expects that the first file listed under ``input`` is the main script associated with the figure.

 .. _custom_latex: